-The term was first used in 2013, but took off in May 2020 after protests against anti-Black police brutality exploded after the death of George Floyd.
-There was some initial confusion over what the term actually means, with some people reading it as "bisexual people of color" or "Black and Indigenous people of color" — that is, a combination of Black and Indigenous people versus a broader category that includes other non-white people.
+Although the term was first used in 2013, it didn’t truly take off until May 2020 when protests against anti-Black police brutality exploded after the murder of George Floyd.
+There was some initial confusion over what the term actually means, with some people reading it as "bisexual people of color" or "Black and Indigenous people of color" — that is, a combination of Black and Indigenous people specifically versus a broader category that includes other non-White people, too.

-It's now well understood to mean Black, Indigenous, and people of color, and while the intention behind the term is to be extra inclusive, which is why you'll see it used in DEI spaces, not everyone sees it that way.
+It's now well-understood to mean Black, Indigenous, and people of color, and while the intention behind the term is to be extra inclusive — which is why you'll see it used in DEIB spaces — it’s also important to note that not everyone sees it that way.

 Are Asians BIPOC?
 Are Latinos BIPOC?

-For people of Asian descent, yes.
-Since POC includes all non-white people, and Asian Americans are non-white, BIPOC includes them.
+For people of Asian and Pacific Islander (AAPI) descent, the answer is yes.
+Since PoC includes all non-White people, and Asians, Asian Americans, and Pacific Islanders are non-White, BIPOC includes them.

-For Latinx people, sometimes.
-Remember that the term Latinx refers to geography, noting people residing in Latin America or descended from people who resided there.
+For Latino people, the answer is: sometimes.
+Remember that the term Latino refers to geography, meaning people residing in or with ancestors from Latin America.
 (The related term Hispanic describes anyone descended from Spanish-speaking populations.)
 Neither refers to race, which in and of itself is a social construct and not a biological classification.
-Therefore, a Black or Indigenous Latino might identify as a person of color whereas a white Latino might not.
+Therefore, a Black or Indigenous Latino might identify as a person of color whereas a White Latino might not.

-The relationship between Latinx people and race is a complicated one, particularly in the U.S., where people who look non-white (including Latinx people with darker skin tones) or have Hispanic-sounding names may face discriminatory treatment more similar to the ways that Black and Indigenous groups have historically been treated than the ways white people have been treated.
-So in that way, Latinx people are often considered to be included under the banner of POC.
+The relationship between Latino people and race is a complicated one, particularly in the U.S., where people who look non-White (including Latino people with darker skin tones) or have Hispanic-sounding names may face discriminatory treatment more similar to the ways that Black and Indigenous groups are treated than the ways White people are treated.
+So in that way, Latino people as a group are most often considered to be included under the banner of PoC.

-Do keep in mind whether you're using umbrella terms like POC or BIPOC to avoid addressing the specific experiences of one underrepresented group.
-For instance, while using the term BIPOC might be a good way to talk about the broad non-white experience, BIPOC isn't a substitute for Black people.
-Don't erase a specific group's history, issues, and perspective if you mean to highlight them.
-And overall, ask the group you're trying to include what kind of terminology or behavior would make them feel included.
+Pay attention to whether you're using umbrella terms like POC or BIPOC to avoid addressing the specific experiences of one underrepresented group.
+For instance, while using the term BIPOC might be a good way to talk about the broad non-White experience, BIPOC isn't a substitute for Black people.
+So, say who you mean.
+Don't accidentally erase a specific group's history, issues, and perspective if you mean to highlight them.
+When in doubt, ask the group you're trying to include what kind of terminology or behavior would make them feel included.
 You don't have to have all the answers — you just have to make space for the people who do.